Open-Microfrontends/open-microfrontends-generator/README.md

 Generates a *microfrontendStarters.ts* file that contains functions to launch the Microfrontends on an arbitrary HTML page.

 > [!IMPORTANT]
-> This template does not fully support the OpenMicrofrontends spec, in particular it does not support security, API proxies or SSR.
+> This template does not fully support the *OpenMicrofrontends* spec, in particular it does not support security, API proxies or SSR.
-> So, it is only suitable for Microfrontends that need one of these features.
+> So, it is only suitable for *Microfrontends* that need any of those features.

 > [!NOTE]
 > This template uses a very basic cache busting mechanism by just appending the timestamp to every JS and CSS entry.